bliutwo/share_articles/mit_research.md

 And finally,

 - Dr. Bourouiba fears WHO's current guidelines are "overly simplified" and "may limit the effectiveness of the proposed interventions" against coronavirus.
-"There's an urgency in revising the guidelines currently being given by the WHO and the CDCgov."
+"There's an urgency in revising the guidelines currently being given by the WHO and the CDC."

 ## Dr. Dena Grayson's original tweet thread